New chatbot providing abortion and contraception information is first of its kind

 Nurse Nisa is a chatbot—a computer program designed to simulate a WhatsApp text chat between a trained health provider and person seeking information.
 A collaboration between Ipas and the social impact technology company Dimagi, Nurse Nisa is programmed to address frequently asked questions about contraception and self-management of abortion with pills.
 Launched in Kenya and DRC in September, the chatbot is free to use and now available on WhatsApp, with the language options of English, French and Swahili.

-“This is the first chatbot to comprehensively address abortion—in particular, the abortion self-care process,” says Tamara Fetters, a senior researcher for Ipas.
+“This is the first chatbot to comprehensively address abortion—in particular, the self-managed abortion process,” says Tamara Fetters, a senior researcher for Ipas.
 “Its self-guided menu allows users to explore contraception and the process of self-managing an abortion with pills in a confidential and private manner.
 The process is described simply, but in detail.”

 During the COVID-19 pandemic, people are facing many additional barriers to abortion and contraception—and unintended pregnancy rates are higher.
 This is driving many women to seek information on how to self-manage an abortion with pills without having to visit a health center.